-Unfamiliar to those without ample experience investing in the real estate industry, equity stripping is a strategy few actually know about, but many could actually benefit from.
-As a form of asset protection, equity stripping will witness homeowners borrow against the equity in homes they already own, not unlike a home equity line of credit (HELOC).
+Unfamiliar to those without ample experience investing in the real estate industry, equity stripping is a strategy few know about, but many could benefit from.
+As a form of asset protection, stripping an asset of its equity will witness homeowners borrow against the equity in it, not unlike a home equity line of credit (HELOC).
 In doing so, the asset becomes significantly less attractive to creditors with malicious intentions, hence the asset protection designation.

-You see, creditors are much less likely to be interested in a property without any equity, as it may not be worth their time to pursue.
-As a result, equity stripping has become one of the easiest ways to protect an asset; in rendering it less valuable, it’s less likely to attract litigation in any way.
+Creditors are much less likely to be interested in a property without any equity.
+As a result, stripping equity has become one of the easiest ways to protect an asset; in rendering it less valuable, it’s less likely to attract litigation in any way.
 It is worth noting, however, that there are exceptions and risks associated with this strategy.
-More importantly, be sure to consult a legal professional before taking any action on your own.
+Consult a legal professional before taking any action on your own.
 An equity stripping asset protection strategy can be well worth your time, but it needs to be done right.

 Equity stripping is a relatively crude way of explaining a simple asset protection strategy.
-More specifically, however, equity stripping refers to the process of reducing the amount of equity a homeowner has in their own property.
+The process refers to reducing the amount of equity a homeowner has in their property.
 A HELOC, for example, is recognized as a form of equity stripping, as borrowing against the property’s equity diminishes the homeowner’s equitable interest in it.
 In doing so, the property becomes less attractive to anyone who may have an interest in making any claims against the property.
 If for nothing else, the less attractive the home’s position looks, the fewer people will be interested in taking it.
-That said, equity stripping isn’t only a great method of asset protection, oftentimes it’s the only means of protecting an asset.
+That said, stripping equity isn’t only a great method of asset protection, oftentimes it’s the only means of protecting an asset.

 The theory behind equity stripping is rather simple: in limiting the amount of equity in a subject property, creditors and traditional lending institutions won’t go through great lengths to levy any claims against it.
 As Investopedia puts it, “owners can retain control over the cash flows and use of the asset while making the property unattractive to creditors attempting to administer some type of legal judgment.”

-Equity stripping will witness a homeowner make their asset less attractive to future creditors that may come for the property at a later date.
-In doing so, homeowners will go the extra mile to “encumber” their own asset with one or more liens.
+This strategy will witness a homeowner make their asset less attractive to future creditors that may come for the property at a later date.
+In doing so, homeowners will go the extra mile to “encumber” their assets with one or more liens.
 And while doing so may sound counterproductive, it can be quite effective.
-You see, in levying a lien against your own asset, you can actually protect it from scrupulous creditors.
+You see, in levying a lien against your asset, you can protect it from scrupulous creditors.

-Obviously, a lien levied against your own property from a creditor is bad news; it could very easily jeopardize your own asset.
-However, if the lien is of your own doing, it can be extremely useful in protecting your own asset.
+A lien levied against your property from a creditor is bad news; it could very easily jeopardize your asset.
+However, if the lien is of your own doing, it can be extremely useful in protecting your asset.
 If for nothing else, a lien placed on the property will take precedence over any subsequent liens, with very few exceptions, of course.
 Therefore, if you place all of the equity in your home in an existing lien, then all future liens placed on your property will essentially be worthless to their holders.
-Simply put, your own lien will render any creditor’s liens moot.
+Simply put, your lien will render any creditor’s liens moot.

 Investors able to take out a HELOC should be able to take advantage of the primary benefits of equity stripping as an asset protection strategy.
 As perhaps the most common form of asset protection, a HELOC will allow homeowners to strip the equity out of their home while simultaneously retaining access to a portion of the funds.
 If for nothing else, a HELOC will give you access to the equity in your home, whether you need it or not.
 As a result, creditors won’t see the value in coming after your home, as it has already been taken up the HELOC that you currently hold.
 That way, you have access to the equity (like a credit card) and the creditor doesn’t.